numaryu/gvalue/tests/test_neon/README.md

 # test_neon

-This test is to chack calculations of total cross sections, G values, mean free path with more than one orbital medium.
+This test is to check calculations of total cross sections, G values, mean free path with more than one orbital medium.

 We use the paraters of Neon gas and only consider 1 generations of